tygutowski/hurticulture/obsidian/hurticulture/Ideas/Biomes/Desert.md

-Large black dunes littered with large rock formations.
-Oddly shaped structures were left behind from a time long ago
+Large gray dunes littered with dark obsidian formations left behind from a time long ago.
+Its impossible to tell if they are natural or manmade.